 Budget: Typically, a 30-minute breathing session will cost around $15 per person.

-Energize your employees with guided visualization and breathing exercises that they can do no matter where they’re based.
+Energize your employees with breathing exercises that they can do no matter where they’re based.

 4. Hold Group Fitness Classes